Delights of the rainy season in the redwoods

 A person in a rain jacket walking a dog in the wet redwood forest

-Marvelous rain or shine, Joaquin Miller Park in Oakland offers second-growth coast redwood groves, fern-lined creeks, and oak woodlands.
-Dogs must be leashed, except in a designated fenced area.
-Photo by Vivian Chen
+Marvelous rain or shine, Joaquin Miller Park in Oakland offers second-growth coast redwood groves, fern-lined creeks, and a place to stroll with your (leashed) dog.
+Photo by Vivian Chen.

-Recent showers have kicked off the rainy season in the coast redwood range, bringing fresh, earthy scents, the patter of drops on fronds and leaves, and the enchanting sights of waterfalls, newts, and fungi.
-It’s a great time to enjoy the forests without the summer crowds and with a few wonders of the season.
+Redwoods and rain are a match made in heaven.
+Across the coast redwood range, the rainy season brings fresh, earthy scents, the patter of drops on fronds and leaves, and the enchanting sights of waterfalls, newts, and fungi.
+It’s also a great time to enjoy the forests without the summer crowds.
+So slip on your slicker, fill your thermos with a hot beverage, and get ready to experience these wonders of the woods.

 A waterfall flows through a redwood forest

 Cataract Falls in Marin County.
-Photo by Sathish J, Flickr Creative Commons
+Photo by Sathish J/Flickr.

 Flowing waterfalls

-• Cataract Falls on Mount Tamalpais is a San Francisco Bay Area favorite.
-The popular Cataract Falls consist of multiple waterfalls along Cataract Creek, emptying into Alpine Lake — with some nice redwoods along the way.
+• Cataract Falls: These popular falls on Mount Tamalpais are a San Francisco Bay Area favorite.
+They consist of multiple cascades along Cataract Creek, emptying into Alpine Lake—with some nice redwoods along the way.

-• The Trillium Falls hike is one the most scenic walks in Redwood National and State Parks, featuring old-growth redwoods, majestic maples, and a lovely little waterfall.
-Off Davison Road, 3 miles north of Orick, the trail starts at Elk Meadow, where you just might spot some resident Roosevelt elks.
-The hike to the falls is only ½ mile with a 200-foot elevation gain.
+• Trillium Falls: The Trillium Falls Trail is one the most scenic walks in Redwood National and State Parks, featuring old-growth redwoods, majestic maples, and a lovely little waterfall.
+Off Davison Road, 3 miles north of Orick, the trail starts at Elk Meadow, where you just might spot some resident Roosevelt elk.
+The hike to the falls is only .5 miles with a 200-foot elevation gain.

-• Pfeiffer Falls is a favorite destination in Big Sur, accessible by a recently renovated trail.
-Visitors can climb through the redwood canyon to see the falls’ white ribbons of water streaming from 60 feet above.
-The Pfeiffer Falls Trail completes a 1.5-mile loop with the Valley View trail.
+• Pfeiffer Falls: A favorite destination in Pfeiffer Big Sur State Park accessible by the recently renovated Pfeiffer Falls Bridge.
+Visitors can climb through the redwood canyon to see white ribbons of water streaming from 60 feet above.
+The Pfeiffer Falls Trail completes a 1.5-mile loop with the Valley View Trail.

 The red-bellied newt (Taricha rivularis)